kurron/ansible-role-php-developer/README.md

 Role Name
 =========

-Installation of tools than any self-respecting Python developer loves and needs.
+Installation of tools than any self-respecting PHP developer loves and needs.

 Requirements
 ------------